HubbleCommand/HubbleCommand.github.io/_posts/2021-08-15-game-engines.md

 Notes:
 - Godot 3.x doesn't support Blender's advanced PBR materials or nodes, as is blender-specific
 - Godot objects leave from the bottom of the tree up, with autoloads exiting the tree last
+- There are no UUIDs for assets or files, everything follows the folder structure, and it seems like it will stay that way.
+It has drawbacks, but is much simpler.
+Brought up [here](https://github.com/godotengine/godot-proposals/discussions/10869#discussioncomment-10892519).

 # #2 [Flax](https://flaxengine.com/)
 Flax originally started as Celelej back in 2014-2015, and has since been renamed after a complete rewrite of the engine from C# to C++.
 It's very performant, has very good visual fidelity especially compared to it's small memory and CPU footprint, and is still actively developed.
 Interestingly, it still has C# support for scripting, while allowing to write critical code in C++ out of the box.
 This is better than Godot's C++ support, which requires rebuilding the engine.